jetbrains-academy/introduction_to_python/Modules and packages/From import/task.md

 from calculator import *
 calc = Multiply()
 ```
-This imports all names (except those beginning with an underscore `_`).
+This imports all names except those beginning with an underscore `_`.
-In most cases Python programmers do not use this facility since it introduces
+In most cases Python programmers do not use this, since it introduces
 an unknown set of names into the interpreter, possibly hiding some things
 you have already defined.